Home

 Variable Cost: Definition, Types, and Examples

-Variable costs are costs incurred by the company and can change according to the amount of production or sales.
-The value fluctuates depending on the company's production or sales volume.
-The higher the increase in production, the more expensive the variable costs, and vice versa.
+Variable cost is a cost incurred by a company and can change according to the amount of production or sales.
+Its value fluctuates depending on the company's production or sales volume.

 Types of Variable Costs

-Raw material
+Raw Materials

 Raw materials are materials purchased to be processed through the production process into final products.
-For example, in the shoe industry, the raw materials include
+For example, in the shoe industry, raw materials include

-leather, canvas, thread, sole, etc.
+leather, canvas, thread, soles, etc.

 Direct Labor